 Senior management and employees receive regular task-related training regarding integrity and compliance to ensure adherence to applicable laws and regulations.

-One key reaction measure is the establishment of internal and external functions to which tips of possible legal violations relating to
+One key reaction measure is the establishment of internal and external functions to which tips of possible violations relating to

 Externally, managers, employees, customers or business partners of